-17 Arrangements for the drafting and approval of examination papers must allow sufficient time for the external examiners to perform their consultative role.
-Draft examination papers shall be typed, internally moderated and submitted to the appropriate external examiner not later than the specified date by the Department of Administration.
+Arrangements for the drafting and approval of examination papers must allow sufficient time for the external examiners to perform their consultative role.
+Draft examination papers shall be typed, internally moderated and submitted to the appropriate external examiner not later than the specified date by the Academic Registry.
 Once external examiners have commented, the final version of the paper shall be submitted to the Academic Registry not later than the specified date.
 The date for submitting seen papers and other material that students need to see in advance is earlier than the date for unseen papers, so that the seen material may be published to students in advance of the examination via the University's website.
-The specified dates for submission are published to academic staff via the Academic Administration web pages.
-The Academic Registry shall be responsible for reproduction of examination papers.
+The specified dates for submission are published to academic staff via

-&lt;sup>1 The length of examinations is determined as part of the University's processes of validation of modules and any amendment to the length of an examination is governed by the processes for changing assessment instruments detailed in the Taught Provision Handbook.
+1 The length of examinations is determined as part of the University's processes of validation of modules and any amendment to the length of an examination is governed by the processes for changing assessment instruments detailed in the Taught Provision Manual.

-- 18 The relevant academic department shall be responsible for the production of other written materials to be provided for students in addition to question papers e.g. lists of critical formulae, mathematical or other tables.
-Such materials shall be mentioned in the rubric of the question paper (see 13 above), and provided to the Academic Registry so that they can be included in the package for the examination. - 19 The package of question papers shall be stored securely in a room inaccessible to students.
-One copy of the question paper shall be kept securely in a separate location in the event of fire, etc. - 20 The Academic Registry shall produce examination answer books for all examinations other than computer-based exams and practical exams not requiring documented answers.
+- the Academic Registry's web pages.
+The Academic Registry shall be responsible for reproduction of examination papers. - The relevant Faculty shall be responsible for the production of other written materials to be provided for students in addition to question papers e.g. lists of critical formulae, mathematical or other tables.
+Such materials shall be mentioned in the rubric of the question paper (see 13 above), and provided to the Academic Registry so that they can be included in the package for the examination. - The package of question papers shall be stored securely in a room inaccessible to students.
+One copy of the question paper shall be kept securely in a separate location in the event of fire, etc. - The Academic Registry shall produce examination answer books for all examinations other than computer-based exams and practical exams not requiring documented answers.